Ahmed-Lotfy5853/Projects/Simple IOT/README.md

 ![Form Validation](/screenshots/form_validation.png)

 ## Techniques and Technologies Used
-The ToDo App is built using the following techniques and technologies:
+The Simple IOT App is built using the following techniques and technologies:

 - **Flutter**: A cross-platform UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.

 - **Dart**: The programming language used for building Flutter apps.

-- **State Management**: We use [Bloc/flutter_bloc] for managing the app's state efficiently.
+- **State Management**: We use [setState] for managing the app's state efficiently.

-- **Database**: [sqflite] is used for storing task data.

 - **UI Components**: We leverage Flutter's rich set of UI components and widgets for creating a seamless user experience.